awj/awj.github.io/_dnd/untitled-mystery-dm.md

 ### Night 2
 Weird nighttime activity continues.

 If the players have talked to her, Karis investigates the boundary and disturbs one of the stones.
 If the players *have not* talked with Death's Avatar, she encounters it and gets all the way through its messages.
+If they have not discovered Lysandre's journal, she retrieves it from the dead adventurer's and brings it to them.

 Likely the PCs stage a break in at Lysandre's at this point.